bertrandg/bertrandg.github.io/_posts/2014-08-21-angular-disable-button-on-request.md

 });
 {% endhighlight %}

-The second solution is better because you don't pollute your controller with boolean only used for the view and it's
+The second solution is better because you don't pollute your controller with a boolean only used for the view and it's one watcher less for each time you use it.

 View it in action: